Disappearances of Paul and Sarah Skiba and Lorenzo Chivers: Investigation

 Law enforcement initially treated the case as a kidnapping, assuming that Paul had taken Sarah and run away with her.
 Upon further investigation, the Colorado Bureau of Investigation (CBI) found evidence of blood covering the back of the truck and cab via luminol.
 DNA analysis proved the blood to be a mixture of Sarah's and Paul's.
 The large amount of blood led authorities to believe that both were dead.
 On February 17, 1999, a vehicle belonging to Chivers was discovered parked at an apartment complex at 3809 68th Avenue in Westminster, several blocks from the Tuff Movers lot.
 Ten days later, on February 27, a vehicle belonging to Paul was discovered in an apartment complex parking lot at 3129 Arkansas Avenue in Denver.
 In March 1999, five weeks after the three disappearances, Thornton police and the CBI formally stated they had evidence suggesting foul play.

 A witness claimed to have heard a woman screaming at the Tuff Movers lot the night of the disappearances, February 7.
 Other witnesses later told police that the truck in question had been seen leaving the lot between seven and eight times that night before returning around approximately midnight.
 This led police to determine that the bodies of Chivers, Paul, and Sarah could "not be more than a couple of hours away."
 An extension ramp was missing from one of the trucks, leading authorities to suspect the killer(s) may have used it to sink the three's remains in a lake, as vegetation discovered in the truck radiator indicated it had been driven near a body of water.
 Search canines were used in an attempt to trace the bodies, and NecroSearch, a company specializing in recovery of human remains, assisted in searches of lakes in the region.

+As of February 2024, there was a cash reward of $4,000 USD offered for any information.

+In February 2025, Detective Troy Gordonier of the Westminster Police Department announced that there had been new discoveries in the case; he said that they had discovered that parts of the moving truck were missing including a two-piece ramp, blankets, and straps.
+Gordonier also said that they had reanalyzed existing evidence and discovered new DNA, which they were working on testing, and that authorities had started re-interviewing persons of interest and witnesses.
+Along with the announcement, photos of the moving truck were released.
+As of February 2025, authorities were offering a reward of $10,000 USD for information that helped solve the case.